Financing

-The first documents published have been: “Strategy, Tactics and cost of Health Care Provisions” in 1976, “Methods of Cost Containment in Hospitals” in 1978 and “Cost Containment and Clinical Budgeting in Europe” in July 1988.
-In 1998, HOPE released “Trends in Hospital Financing” and in 1999 settled a conference in Berlin in collaboration with the German Hospital Federation (DKG).
+The first documents published have been: “Strategy, Tactics and Cost of Health Care Provisions” in 1976, “Methods of Cost Containment in Hospitals” in 1978, and “Cost Containment and Clinical Budgeting in Europe” in July 1988.
+In 1998, HOPE released “Trends in Hospital Financing” and, in 1999, held a conference in Berlin in collaboration with the German Hospital Federation (DKG).
 Financing is also at the heart of several other issues and was discussed during an event co-organised in Paris in January 2005 with the International Association of Mutual Benefit Societies (AIM) entitled “Private or Public Hospitals?
 Which choice for health insurance tomorrow”.
-The topic was also addressed in the publication of 2003 “Health as a Growth Factor a Comparative Analysis“, as well as in “Waiting Lists and Waiting Times in Health Care – Managing Demand and Supply” of 2001.
+The topic was also addressed in the publication of 2003, “Health as a Growth Factor a Comparative Analysis,” as well as in “Waiting Lists and Waiting Times in Health Care – Managing Demand and Supply” of 2001.

 Value-added tax